-Gossan's Sturgeon Lake Property lies within the zinc-copper-silver-rich polymetallic Sturgeon Lake Greenstone Belt in northwestern Ontario.
-It was originally comprised of a 14 claim block totaling 3,088 hectares.
+Gossan's Glitter Property lies within the zinc-copper-silver rich polymetallic Sturgeon Lake Greenstone Belt in northwestern Ontario.
+It was originally comprised of a 14 claim block totaling 3,088 hectares that has subsequently been expanded to over 4,500 hectares.
 The property is directly along strike and to the east of 6 Volcanogenic Massive Sulfide (VMS) deposits that were mined between 1970 and 1991.
 Approximately 18.7 million tonnes of ore was mined from these VMS deposits with typical grades of 8.0% zinc, 1.1% copper, 0.8% lead, 120 gpt silver and 0.5 gpt gold.